 Public participation is an important part of air quality management.
-This page provides information about upcoming air quality-related public hearings as well as public notices about draft air permit applications and how to comment on them.
+This page lists upcoming air quality-related public hearings, meetings, and notices about draft air quality rules, state implementation and network plans, and permit applications, and provides information about how you can provide public comment on them.
+Public comment periods are your opportunity to provide

 Public Hearings